LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 Intermediate deliverables
 -------------------------

-These materials should be submitted electronically on Thursday April 19.
+These materials should be placed in a subfolder **Intermediate** of your team project folder.
+See the due date in the schedule.

 -  Include parts 2-4 listed below under Final Deliverables, but for an intermediate version that runs, and does *not* need to have the goal